pingcap/parser/docs/quickstart.md

 [a b]
 ```

-You can also try with different SQL as an input, i.e.
+You can also try a different SQL statement as an input.
+For example:

 ```console
 $ ./colx 'SELECT a, b FROM t GROUP BY (a, b) HAVING a > c ORDER BY b'